 Horror fans, fear not.
-The approach of warm weather doesn’t mean scary stories are no more.
-If you’re wondering what to read this summer, we’ve got you covered.
-Slide your toes in the sand, lather up with sunscreen and pull out one of these great horror novels.
+Warm weather doesn’t mean scary stories are no more.
+If you’re wondering what to read during the final month of summer, we’ve got you covered.
+Slide your toes in the sand, lather up with sunscreen, and pull out one of these great horror novels.
 You’re in for a scary good read.

 In this collision of 1970s acid rock novel and eerie ghost story, uncover what happens when a British folk band’s leader goes missing in the strange and unsettling Wylding Hall.
 In that unnerving house, they recorded the album that will make their careers, but the cost was Julien Blake, who was never seen or heard from again after he vanished into the halls of the mansion.